Last Updated on June 11, 2025

 The first time I used the Tube at rush hour, I was amazed how many people could squeeze onto one tube carriage.
 I watched 4 trains arrive and leave the station before I realised I would have to squeeze on too, otherwise I would be late for my new job!

-Avoid this scenario but not using the Tube at peaktimes.
+Avoid this scenario by not using the Tube at peaktimes.
 Then you won’t have to squeeze yourself in like a sardine!

-7.)
-Using Paper Tickets (Use an Oyster Card Instead)
+Using Paper Tickets (Use an Oyster Card or Contactless Card / Device Instead)

-Use an Oyster card for travel on the Tube, buses, the DLR, the rail network in Greater London, river services, Heathrow Express and trains between Gatwick and London.
+Use an Oyster or contactless payment for travel on the Tube, buses, the DLR, the rail network in Greater London, river services, Heathrow Express and trains between Gatwick and London.

 Although the tube is the best way to get across London, a mistake many visitors make is not realising how close together some of the tube stations are.
 Sometimes, it’s quicker to walk, rather than go on the tube.

 Walking is a great way to discover the city.
-Check how long it takes to walk between destinations with the city app, a great app to have in London.
+Check how long it takes to walk between destinations with the citymapper app

 No matter whether you walk or use the Tube, a trip to London means you will be on your feet a lot.
 Make sure you wear some flat, comfortable shoes.